eyadkobatte/personal-blog/content/blog/thinking-in-typescript/index.md

 }
 ```

 This is definitely a contrived example, but the issue still exists with bigger scale applications.
-Positional arguments are error prone and can cause issues even with type checking from TypeScript.
+Positional arguments are error prone and can be a cause for issues.

-The obvious answer to this is keyword arguments by passing an object to the constructor rather than individual arguments.
+We can solve this by using named arguments in the constructor instead.
 But the shorthand is not available anymore (yet!).
-So we are back to this
+So we are back to individually declaring the members, passing them to the constructor, and also assigning them all by ourselves.

 ```typescript
 interface PersonType {